yenceesanjeev/memecourse/index.md

 That's all, you can start exploring it right away.

-Use the sidebar on the right to navigate between sections and a table of contents is given below for your convenience
+Use the sidebar on the left to navigate between sections and a table of contents is given below for your convenience

 # Table Of Contents
 <div class = "index">